anominos/AdventOfCode/2025/README.md

 part 2 for each string `s` use `dp(i, n)` = maximum number formed from `s[i:]` taking `n` digits. base cases: `dp(i, 0) = 0`, `dp(len(s)-1, n) = invalid`

 as much as i like glazing lru_cache, it might be easier to manually build the 2d array since the invalid cases are probably easier.

+## Day 4

+5:09/6:32

+its nice to have an array of offsets in my template.

+part 1 iterate over every element checking for number of adjacent `@`s.

+part 2 wrap part 1 in a while loop, setting forkliftable elements to `.` and keep iterating until no changes are made. its probably possible to set `.` during the iteration rather than at the end.